uqee/angular-evaporate/README.md

 ### Run the example

+1. Clone the repo: `git clone https://github.com/uqee/angular-evaporate.git`
+2. Navigate into the project folder: `cd ./angular-evaporate`
+3. Install frontend deps: `bower install`
+4. Navigate into the example folder: `cd ./example`
+5. Install backend deps: `npm install`
+6. Update credentials:
-1. Follow instructions to set up your AWS S3 bucket here: [EvaporateJS](https://github.com/TTLabs/EvaporateJS)
+  1. Set up your AWS S3 bucket: follow instructions at [EvaporateJS](https://github.com/TTLabs/EvaporateJS)
-2. Clone the repo `git clone https://github.com/uqee/angular-evaporate.git`
-3. Update `evaporateOptions` in `./example/index.html` with your own info
+  2. Update `evaporateOptions` in `./index.html` according to your own info from the previous step
-3. Navigate into the `./example` folder
+7. Run the server:
-4. If you have [foreman](https://github.com/ddollar/foreman) installed then:
+  1. If you have [foreman](https://github.com/ddollar/foreman) installed then:
-    * Make an `.env` file in the root of clonned directory with this data:
+    * Set environment: create an `.env` file with this data:
     ```
     PORT=<tcp port number>
     AWS_SECRET_KEY=<your private aws_secret_key>
     ```
-    * Run `npm start`
+    * Run: `npm start`
-    * Navigate to `localhost:<PORT>/example`
-5. If you do not:
+  2. If you do not then:
-    * then you should export all these environment variables manually, e.g.
+    * Set environment: manually, e.g.
     ```
     export PORT=<...>; export AWS_SECRET_KEY=<...>;
     ```
-    * ..and then run `node server.js`
+    * Run: `node server.js`
-    * Navigate to `localhost:<PORT>/example`
+8. In browser navigate to: `localhost:<PORT>/example`

 ### P.S.

-_Always_ use server-side validation for incoming requests to `evaporateOptions.signerUrl`, because in this simple example anyone could send you anything he wants and just get it signed with your secret key.
+_Always_ use server-side validation for incoming requests to `evaporateOptions.signerUrl`, because in this simple example anyone could send you anything he wanted and just get it signed with your secret key.